VinhNgT/portfolio-projects/apps/driving_license/android/fastlane/README.md

 [bundle exec] fastlane android deploy_release_candidate
 ```

-Submit current bundle to the internal track in the Google Play
+Submit current bundle to the Release Candidate track in the Google Play

 ----